amaz1none/devex-fe-grades/hard-skills/backend/Level 1 - Intern.md

 <img width="1344" alt="intern fe" src="https://user-images.githubusercontent.com/47868427/120193769-76582a00-c225-11eb-933e-838a79fe33a8.png">

 # Role Model Level-1 (Intern) in the Backend Department
-- Learns under close instruction of the team
+- Learns under close instruction.
+- Builds up proficiency with our tech stack and becomes comfortable with learning new technologies and skills.
+- Is fluent in OOP fundamentals and can apply them in their respective language.
+- Is fluent in computer science fundamentals: data structures, algorithms, and paradigms
 - [Hard-skills check-list for L1](https://docs.google.com/spreadsheets/d/1Tu1rYjERCJYOxHWOK1qulFuNGsv5ObxORKWsJtqd38s/edit#gid=794128633)

 ## 🔄 1.
 Fundamentals
-Is fluent in computer science fundamentals: data structures, algorithms, O-notation and programming paradigms
+Reasons about performance of their code in terms of O-o (optional: ϴ-θ, Ω-ω) notation and can explain the difference formally.

 ## 🧰 2.
 Tools
 Is able to start working within short period of time in our environment.
 Knows how to create a ticket in Jira, tickets workflow, git commands, git flow

 ## ⛷️ 3.
 Techniques
-Builds up proficiency with our tech stack and becomes comfortable with learning new technologies and skills.
+Can easily reproduce and debug locally most of the defects

 ## 💻 4.
 Programming
-Is fluent in OOP fundamentals and can apply them in their respective language
+Adheres to OOP concepts when writing code

 ## ➕ 5.
 Bonus points
 - experience in commercial projects